qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 ## 6.1 Expression Evaluation

+An expression generally consists of either a simple object (e.g., a literal constant, or a named variable or constant) or an operator or function applied to a col-

 lection of operands or arguments, each of which in turn is an expression.
 It is conventional to use the term operator for built-in functions that use special, simple syntax, and to use the term operand for an argument of an operator.
 In EXAMPLE 6.1

 A typical function call most imperative languages, function calls consist of a function name followed by a parenthesized, comma-separated list of arguments, as in